JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ```
 ![](/images/plots/vowel_plots_1/plot33.png)

 Aha!
 There we go.
-So this is a really slick way to make a plot look cooler.
-Particularly if you don't have a lot of data to show at once.
-If you want, try it with the full dataset just to see how not helpful it is.
-Also, it can be slow to render if you have a lot of data to show.
+So this is a way to make a plot look cooler.
+Especially if individual lexical items are part of your analysis and particularly if you don't have a lot of data to show at once.
+If you want, try it with the full dataset just to see how not helpful it is, but be aware that it can be slow to render if you have a lot of data to show.

 ## Final remarks

 The way you present your data is all up to you.
 I often prefer a set of settings when I'm playing around with my data, but then switch to a different set when I want to copy and paste into a presentation or paper.
 It's good to be comfortable enough with ggplot2 so that you know what is going on and what changes you can make.
 Hopefully this post made a few things clearer.

 In the near future, I'll make another post on some slightly more advanced topics in vowel plots.
-Things like how to draw trajectory lines in a vowel plot like this, or how to draw formants similar to what you might see in Praat, how to highlight specific vowels or specific tokens (like I do in [this blog post](/blog/ar-raising)
-), or how to make 3D scatterplots.
+Things like how to draw trajectory lines in a vowel plot like this, or how to draw formants similar to what you might see in Praat, how to highlight specific vowels or specific tokens (like I do in [this blog post](/blog/ar-raising)), or how to make 3D scatterplots.
 Should be fun.